open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

     In this way, cert-manager will generate a self-signed certificate. _See [cert-manager installation](https://cert-manager.io/docs/installation/kubernetes/) for more details._
   - You can also provide your own Issuer by configuring the `admissionWebhooks.certManager.issuerRef` value.
 You will need to specify the `kind` (Issuer or ClusterIssuer) and the `name`.
 Note that this method also requires the installation of cert-manager.
-  - The last way is to use self-signed certificate by configuring the `admissionWebhooks.certManager.enabled` to `false`.
+  - The last way is to use self-signed certificate by configuring the `admissionWebhooks.certManager.enabled` to `false`. helm will creat self-signd cert and secret for you.

 ## Add Repository